A short note on inode number – Linux

 Sample image 1

-The below mentioned keys are the different attributes in Unix file system:
+The below mentioned keys are the different attributes in Unix file system and are included in inode.

 - File type.